yangshun/tech-interview-handbook/algorithms/dynamic-programming.md

 - Given some coin denominations and a target value `M`, return the coins combination with the minimum number of coins.
   - Time complexity: `O(MN)`, where N is the number of distinct type of coins.
   - Space complexity: `O(M)`.
-- Given a set of numbers in an array which represent number of consecutive days of AirBnb reservation requested, as a host, pick the sequence which maximizes the number of days of occupancy, at the same time, leaving at least a 1 day gap in-between bookings for cleaning.
+- Given a set of numbers in an array which represent a number of consecutive days of Airbnb reservation requested, as a host, pick the sequence which maximizes the number of days of occupancy, at the same time, leaving at least a 1-day gap in-between bookings for cleaning.
-  - Problem reduces to finding the maximum sum of non-consecutive array elements.
+  - The problem reduces to finding the maximum sum of non-consecutive array elements.
   - E.g.
     ~~~
     // [5, 1, 1, 5] => 10